Current Projects

 In some cases, involuntary movements are related to a specific lesion or loss of cells in the brain (as in Huntington’s Disease), but in other cases the brain looks normal on MRI.
 This observation implies that abnormal movements may be driven by abnormal patterns of brain activity or connectivity, rather than a frank loss of cells.
 The fact that neuromodulatory treatments, like Deep Brain Stimulation (DBS) can be effective in treatment of dystonia supports this idea.
 But what cells and what patterns of activity drive dyskinetic movements?
 Many theorize aberrant activity may arise in movement control circuitry like the basal ganglia and cerebellum.
 To investigate the connections and patterns of activity that generate involuntary movements, we use a variety of mouse models.

 One major project in the lab focuses on the PNKD (paroxysmal nonkinesigenic dyskinesia) mouse model, developed by our UCSF colleague Louis Ptacek.
 This model is based on a human autosomal dominant disorder of the same name, in which patients experience attacks of involuntary movements lasting hours, after drinking alcohol or coffee, or experiencing extreme stress.
 Mice with the same gene mutations found in patients have normal-looking brains, but also have these attacks, triggered by administration of alcohol or caffeine.
 PNKD mice allow us to investigate the neural correlates of dyskinetic attacks, using in vivo single-unit recordings in freely moving animals.
 We recently published work using optogenetically labeled single-unit recordings, as well as DREADDs (designer receptors exclusively activated by designer drugs) to test longstanding theories in the field that speculate that dyskinesia may be facilitated by an imbalance in direct and indirect pathway striatal activity.
-Currently, we are using this same model to explore mechanisms in downstream basal ganglia nuclei.
+Currently, we are using this same model to explore mechanisms in downstream basal ganglia nuclei, specifically in the context of dystonic attacks after the administration of alcohol.

 Tardive Dyskinesia